 - To establish and promote models of good practice in the delivery of specialised services to our patients, their families and carers, setting standards of excellence.

-- To communicate widely, knowledge of Motor Neurone Disease and related disorders in order to raise awareness in the wider community.
+- To communicate information of Motor Neurone Disease and related disorders widely in order to raise awareness in the wider community.

 So how can we help you?